 Whole Body Cryotherapy for rheumatoid arthritis is becoming a popular method for treating this long-term, autoimmune and chronic disorder without a definite cure.
-In addition to osteoarthritis of the knee and psoriatic arthritis, rheumatoid arthritis is one of the severe types of arthritis, which can lead to painful, warm, damaged and swollen joints, as well as disability.
-Apart from the hands and wrist, the condition can also affect other body parts leading to lung and heart inflammation as well as a low count of the red blood cells.
+In addition to osteoarthritis of the knee and psoriatic arthritis, rheumatoid arthritis is one of the severe types of arthritis, which can lead to painful, warm, damaged, and swollen joints, as well as disability.
+Apart from the hands and wrist, the condition can also affect other body parts leading to lung and heart inflammation as well as a low count of red blood cells.

 Can rheumatoid arthritis be treated?